-Studios tend to premiere their movies in Cannes as a launch pad for international release.
-That’s the case with Quentin Tarantino’s globally appealing 1969 showbiz epic “Once Upon a Time in Hollywood,” which arguably boasts two leads, with Leonardo DiCaprio starring in the juicier role about an anxious fading western star, alongside Brad Pitt as his loyal stuntman and driver.
-Will Sony put Pitt in supporting?
-(None of the other supporting roles, from Al Pacino to Bruce Dern, are big enough.)
-If they do he could win.
+Some studios premiere their movies in Cannes as a launch pad for international release.
+That’s the case with Quentin Tarantino’s global juggernaut, the 1969 showbiz epic “Once Upon a Time in Hollywood,” which arguably boasts two leads, with Oscar-winner Leonardo DiCaprio in the juicier role about an anxious fading western star, alongside Brad Pitt as his loyal (and dangerous) stuntman and driver.
+Sony will likely put Pitt in supporting, as he also stars in space epic “Ad Astra.”
+(The other supporting roles, from virtually silent Margot Robbie to Al Pacino and Bruce Dern, may not be big enough.)
+Pitt could win.

-Also arguably starring in two rich, dialogue-spouting lead roles are Willem Dafoe and Robert Pattinson in Cannes international critics’ prize-winner “The Lighthouse” (A24).
+Also arguably starring in two rich, dialogue-spouting lead roles are Willem Dafoe and Robert Pattinson in Cannes international critics’ prize-winner “The Lighthouse” (October 18, A24).
 But veteran actor’s actor Dafoe could wind up in supporting–he’s overdue after four Oscar nominations and two back-to-back nods for “Florida Project” and “At Eternity’s Gate.”
+He kept a beard for his proper supporting role in writer-director-star Edward Norton’s 50s noir “Motherless Brooklyn “(November 1, Warner Bros.), adapted from Jonathan Lethem’s novel.
+Who’s got the juiciest supporting role?
+The cast of characters is impressive, from Dafoe to a showy Alec Baldwin as his Robert Moses-like brother.

-Also for Netflix is Anthony Hopkins’ supporting role as Pope Benedict to Jonathan Pryce as Pope Francis in Fernando Meirelles’ “The Pope” (fall), written by two-time Oscar-nominee Anthony McCarten (“Theory of Everything,” “Darkest Hour”).
+Breaking out at Telluride was Anthony Hopkins’ supporting role as Pope Benedict to Jonathan Pryce as Pope Francis in Fernando Meirelles’ “The Two Popes” (Netflix), written by two-time Oscar-nominee Anthony McCarten (“Theory of Everything,” “Darkest Hour”).

-Slated for fall is James Mangold’s “Ford v.
-Ferrari” (November 15, Disney/Fox) costarring Matt Damon and Christian Bale, with a large supporting cast including Tracy Letts as Henry Ford II, who hires the best car designer and race car driver in the world, respectively, to help him beat Ferrari at LeMans.
+Another Telluride hit was James Mangold’s “Ford v Ferrari” (November 15, Disney/Fox), co-starring Matt Damon and Christian Bale, with a large supporting cast including Tracy Letts as Henry Ford II, who hires the best car designer and race car driver in the world, respectively, to help him beat Ferrari at LeMans.
+Damon and Bale should be equal Best Actor contenders, but the awards campaigners could place Damon in supporting.

 Heading for the holidays is Tom Hooper’s VFX-crammed musical “Cats” (December 20, Universal), co-starring Idris Elba and Ian McKellen in key mocap supporting roles as Macavity and Gus the theatre cat, respectively, whose faces and bodies will be covered with VFX fur and costumes.
 Will they be judged as live-action actors or voices?
-McKellen could be lead or supporting for his role in his “Gods and Monsters’ director Bill Condon’s “The Good Liar” (November 15, Warner Bros.) as a wily con man who falls for the wealthy woman (Helen MIrren) he’s trying to marry.
+And McKellen could be lead or supporting for his role in “The Good Liar” (November 15, Warner Bros.) as a wily con man who falls for the wealthy woman (Helen MIrren) he’s trying to marry, directed by his “Gods and Monsters’ director Bill Condon.

-Chalamet will also turn up as Laurie to Saoirse Ronan’s Jo in “Little Women” (December 25, Sony), Greta Gerwig’s follow-up to “Lady Bird,” in which Chalamet also starred.
-Sony will eventually figure out whether the actor is lead or supporting.
+Chalamet also turns up in a supporting role as Laurie to Saoirse Ronan’s Jo in “Little Women” (December 25, Sony), Greta Gerwig’s follow-up to “Lady Bird,” in which Chalamet also starred.

 Also coming at year’s end is Jay Roach’s “Bombshell” (Lionsgate, December 20) with John Lithgow as the controversial Fox News chief Roger Ailes, whose role may wind up lead or supporting.